isomerpages/csc-knowledge/_ethos-issue-03/The Nordic Social Security Model: Squaring the Circle?.md

 <p>All three are necessary to balance one another.
 A flexible labour market, for example in terms of hiring and firing workers, lowers the cost of labour for employers and enhances economic competitiveness.
 The uncertainty and volatility it creates for workers is mitigated by generous UI benefits, which are partly funded by worker contributions and mostly by the state.</p>

-<p><strong>Work-based Criteria</strong><br>
+<h5>Work-based Criteria</h5>
-To reduce the disincentive to work created by the UI scheme, unemployed workers have to register at the state public employment offices and undertake to accept the first suitable job offered in order to receive their UI benefits.
+<p>To reduce the disincentive to work created by the UI scheme, unemployed workers have to register at the state public employment offices and undertake to accept the first suitable job offered in order to receive their UI benefits.
 To help unemployed workers return to the workforce as quickly as possible, they can take part in ALMPs, which fall into four broad categories: adult training (encompassing both formal and informal training, work-related education and personal development programmes), job search services (such as job matching and counselling) and sanctions on UI benefits if the work conditions are not complied with, incentive programmes for private sector employers (e.g., wage subsidies), and direct employment programmes in the public sector.</p>

 <p>Consequently, employment churn is high: in Denmark, for instance, worker turnover is estimated to be about 30% in any given year, and it is considered normal to have five or six jobs over one’s career with unemployment spells lasting about three to five weeks.
 About 60% of registered unemployed people find jobs after two months;<a href="#notes"><sup>1</sup></a> 22.6% of the total unemployed are considered long-term unemployed (generally more than one year of unemployment).<a href="#notes"><sup>2</sup></a> At the same time, at least 80% of workers are members in a UI fund (85% to 90% in Sweden), even though membership is voluntary, which is remarkable in a scheme that in theory should be too susceptible to adverse selection to be viable without mandatory participation.<a href="#notes"><sup>3</sup></a></p>

-<p><strong>Partnership with Unions</strong><br>
+<h5>Partnership with Unions</h5>
-The “flexicurity” system would not be possible without the cooperation of the “social partners”, namely the trade unions and employers’ organisations.
+<p>The “flexicurity” system would not be possible without the cooperation of the “social partners”, namely the trade unions and employers’ organisations.
 However, unions are a double-edged sword: they both enable and lock in the present labour market policy.
 Having the unions on their side, for example, makes it difficult for the government to scale back on UI benefits, as the new Swedish government was trying to do.
 The union-negotiated wage forms the de facto minimum wage, as it applies to all workers in the industry, union member or not, citizen or foreigner.</p>

 <p>The relationship between the government and the unions may be changing: Although unionisation rates are still very high, union membership is falling, in part because the young are less interested in the unions, especially when faced with a strong labour market, and in part because of the growing trend in part-time and informal work.
 At the time of our visit, the new Swedish government was considering making UI fund membership compulsory, to sever the historical link between UI fund and union membership, which would weaken the unions.<a href="#notes"><sup>4</sup></a></p>

-<h4>The Cost of Welfare </h4>
+<h5>The Cost of Welfare </h5>

 <p>The Nordic competitive strategy is familiar to Singapore, with its focus on rising above labour costs and moving up the value chain into more productive and knowledge-intensive industries.
 Strong economic fundamentals in the Nordic states present a stable and attractive environment for business.
 Sweden and Denmark, for example, have enjoyed budget surpluses of about 2.3% GDP over the past five years.
 Domestic inflationary pressures have also been kept in check, averaging at about 1% to 2%.
 Strong international competition has also spilled over to industries competing in the domestic market and restrained cost inflation through higher productivity growth and lower wage growth.
 For both countries, low inflation reflects high productivity growth.</p>